 Fortunately, another set of techniques, ones borrowed from the semiconductor industry, can do much better.

 Microelectromechanical systems (MEMS), fabricated in three dimensions with photolithography, provided the model for the research that one of us (Lahiri) and two other cofounders of our company began in 2007.
-We already had experience in developing such MEMS designs—initially for use in high-density disk-drive read-write heads, then for testing semiconductor wafers.
+We already had experience in developing such MEMS designs—initially for use in high-density disk-drive read-write heads, and then for testing semiconductor wafers.

 That collaboration resulted in the founding of Enovix Corp. (originally called microAzure Corp.) and the initial funding of the company by several Silicon Valley venture capital firms.
 The company’s first goal was to conduct proof-of-concept research on a lithium-ion rechargeable battery that used silicon in place of the usual graphite for the anode.
 By 2012, the company was producing cells that had a much higher energy density than conventional Li-ion cells of comparable size.
 Enovix then began to develop a low-cost high-volume production system, with the help of strategic investors Cypress Semiconductor, Intel Capital, and Qualcomm Ventures.

 Cypress Semiconductor had previously helped its SunPower subsidiary produce high-performance solar cells at a much lower cost and at a higher volume than could be done by other companies with their complex, multistep processes.
 Since 2014, Enovix has been developing and refining methods to construct its battery, based on SunPower’s production techniques.
-We expect to begin scaling up production for commercialization later this year.

-The Enovix battery uses a three-dimensional cell architecture in which the electrodes are etched into a silicon wafer and the plated metal current collectors that are much thinner than the foil used in conventional cells.
+The Enovix battery uses a three-dimensional cell architecture in which the electrodes are etched into a silicon wafer and plated metal current collectors, which are much thinner than the foil used in conventional cells.
 By interlacing a cathode, an anode and a separator on the 1-millimeter-thick wafer, it significantly reduces wasted space.
 In our battery, a full 75 percent of the volume is dedicated to storing energy.
 This alone increases capacity by about 25 percent over conventional cells.
 Similarly, the weight goes down proportionally for a battery of a given capacity, although typically volume is the more critical constraint in mobile devices.

 Our flat-cell architecture can take full advantage of a number of advances in electrode chemistry.
 To understand why that’s so, you need to know a little more about how a conventional Li-ion battery works, in particular about how the graphite anode absorbs lithium ions when the battery is charging and emits them back into the electrolyte when the battery is discharging.
 At the anode, one atom of lithium combines with six atoms of carbon in the graphite to form LiC6.
 This gives graphite a theoretical specific capacity of about 372 milliampere-hours per gram.
 Because the ratio of lithium to carbon atoms is 1:6, only modest swelling occurs.